Mordydev/Meme_project/nemo-runner/docs/step6.md

 - [ ] Collision shape accurately represents danger zone
 - [ ] Performance acceptable with 5-10 instances on screen
 - [ ] Config values properly drive all visual aspects

+### Obstacle Implementation Status & Knowledge Transfer

+Below is a summary of the implementation status for each obstacle, along with key knowledge transfer points, challenges, and any technical debt identified.

+**1. Pufferfish (MeshStandardMaterial)**

+*   **Status:** `✅ Completed (Re-implemented)`
+*   **Note:** This section details the initial attempt and challenges.
+For the final implementation details, please refer to **Sub-Task 2.1: PufferfishAsset Visual Upgrade** above.
+*   **Implemented Visuals & Animations (Initial Attempt):**
+    *   Initial implementation attempted procedural body, spikes (Fibonacci sphere distribution), eyes, mouth, and fins (ShapeGeometry).
+    *   Intended animations: inflation/deflation based on player proximity, subtle bobbing, fin movement.
+*   **Challenges Encountered (Initial Attempt):**
+    *   Persistent invisibility issues despite extensive debugging and simplification steps (isolating animations, spike creation, and even reducing the mesh to a single sphere).
+    *   Logs indicated correct spawning, visibility flags, and transformations, but the object would not render.
+*   **Decision (leading to re-implementation):** The existing `PufferfishAsset.ts` was deleted.
+All references in `ObstacleManager.ts` and configuration in `gameConfig.ts` were removed/commented out.
+A fresh, simplified implementation was then successfully created.
+*   **Knowledge Transfer (from previous attempt for future reference - some points integrated into final design):**
+    *   Spike Distribution: Fibonacci sphere (or golden ratio method) is effective for even distribution on a sphere.
+    *   Spike Orientation: Spikes need to be re-oriented (e.g., `lookAt(center)`) and then potentially re-aligned (e.g., `rotateX(PI/2)`) if their base geometry isn't aligned with the desired outward vector.
+Spikes also need to be repositioned as the body inflates.
+    *   Fin Geometry: `THREE.ShapeGeometry` is suitable for flat, 2D-like fin shapes. `THREE.ExtrudeGeometry` can give them depth if needed.
+    *   Animation Variation: Using `mesh.uuid.length` or a similar unique property can introduce phase variations in periodic animations (like bobbing) across multiple instances.
+*   **Technical Debt (from previous attempt):**
+    *   The root cause of the invisibility in the *initial* attempt was not pinpointed before deciding to re-implement.
+The re-implementation, however, is fully functional.

+**2. Rock (MeshStandardMaterial)**
+// ... existing code ...